data-miner00/DelvisSoligt/README.md

 ### Installation

-_To use this template for personal use or contribution, simply perform the following._ A total of **2 terminals** are required to get the core components of application up and running for development.
+_To use this template for personal use or contribution, simply perform the following._ A total of **2 terminals** are required to get the core components of the application up and running for development.

 1. Clone the repo
    ```sh